List of COVID-19 vaccine authorizations: Oxford–AstraZeneca

-The Oxford–AstraZeneca COVID-19 vaccine, sold under the brand names Vaxzevria and Covishield, is a viral vector vaccine produced by the British University of Oxford, British-Swedish company AstraZeneca, and the Coalition for Epidemic Preparedness Innovations.
+The Oxford–AstraZeneca COVID-19 vaccine, sold under the brand names Vaxzevria and Covishield, was a viral vector vaccine produced by the British University of Oxford, British-Swedish company AstraZeneca, and the Coalition for Epidemic Preparedness Innovations.
 Finland, Denmark, and Norway suspended the use of the Oxford–AstraZeneca vaccine due to a small number of reports of a rare blood clot disorder.
 Slovakia suspended its use after the death of a predisposed recipient.
 South Africa suspended its use because a small trial found only minimal protection against mild to moderate disease from the locally predominant Beta variant.
 Japan approved the vaccine for emergency use in May 2021, but did not plan to use them immediately because of rare cases of a blood clotting disorder reported overseas.
 Later, Japan started to use the vaccine for people aged 40 or over to mitigate the surge of the Delta variant in August.
 Finland ceased use of the vaccine as the last batch expired on 30 November 2021.
 Until then it was only offered for those aged 65 or more due to extremely rare coagulation disorders among younger recipients of the vaccine.
 After this Finland will not procure more of the vaccine.
-The AstraZeneca vaccine is the most widely accepted internationally, and the most popular in terms of total inoculated worldwide, over 1.3 billion.
-The AstraZeneca vaccine is administered in more countries than any other vaccine.
+The AstraZeneca vaccine was the most widely accepted internationally, and the most popular in terms of total inoculated worldwide, over 1.3 billion.
+The AstraZeneca vaccine was administered in more countries than any other vaccine.

+The vaccine is no longer in production.
+AstraZeneca withdrew its marketing authorizations for the vaccine from the European market in March 2024, and worldwide by May 2024.